 Qualified derivatives dealer (QDD).
 A QDD is a QI that is an eligible entity that agrees to assume the requirements of a QDD and the other requirements in the QI Agreement.
 Any applicable home office or branch that seeks to be a QDD must qualify and be approved for QDD status.
 A QDD must document itself to a withholding agent with a Form W-8IMY indicating that it is acting as a QDD for payments with respect to potential section 871(m) transactions and underlying securities that it receives in a principal capacity, separately identify the home office or branch as the recipient on a withholding statement (if necessary), and indicate on the form that it will assume primary chapters 3 and 4 withholding responsibilities and primary Form 1099 reporting and backup withholding responsibilities for certain payments it makes and receives as a QDD.
+See

-See Regulations section 1.1441-1(e)(6) and the QI Agreement in Rev. Proc.
+Regulations section 1.1441-1(e)(6) and the QI Agreement in Rev. Proc.
 2017-15 for more information.
-See also Notice 2020-2, described in Section 871(m) transition, earlier.
+See also Notice 2022-37, described in Section 871(m) transition, earlier.

 Qualified securities lender (QSL).
-A QSL is a foreign financial institution that is a bank, custodian, broker-dealer, or clearing organization subject to regulatory supervision in its home jurisdiction and that is:
+A QSL is a foreign financial institution that is a bank, custodian, broker-dealer, or clearing organization subject to regulatory supervision in its home jurisdiction and

-1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and treated as a recipient for substitute dividend payments made before January 1, 2023.
-See Notice 2020-2.

-2. Subject to audit by the IRS under section 7602 or, in the case of a QI, an external auditor.
+- 1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and - 2.
+Subject to audit by the IRS under section 7602 or, in the case of a QI, an external auditor.

 For further information about requirements for QSL status and the withholding requirements for substitute dividend payments, see Notice 2010-46, 2010-24 I.R.B.
 757, available at IRS.gov/irb/2010-24 IRB#NOT-2010-46.
-An entity may claim QSL status and be
+An entity may claim QSL status and be treated as a recipient for substitute dividend payments made before January 1, 2025.
+See Notice 2020-2 and Notice 2022-37.